sugaryourcoffee/circlus/doc/styling-with-bootstrap.md

 # Styling with Bootstrap
-This document provides some notes on how to use Bootstrap
+This document provides some notes on how to use Bootstrap and HTML.

 ## Bootstrap JavaScript
 We have installed Bootstrap not with bundle but with bower.
 Bower stores the